moorepants/dissertation/delftbicycle.rst

 -----------

 As usual with the data deluge, we analyzed very little of the data.
-We recorded at total of 109 one minute runs with two different riders.
-The previous sections only detail some analysis on runs from a single rider and did not include results from some other experiments.
+We recorded a total of 109 one-minute runs with two different riders.
+The previous sections detail only some analysis on runs from a single rider and did not include results from all of the experiments.
 As a result, the statistical significance of the presented analysis is somewhat weak.
 The following list details all of the experiments we performed: